 All graduate students are required to complete the CITI Responsible Conduct of Research online training module.
 This is a web-based training located at https://myresearch.wsu.edu/ MandatoryTraining.aspx.
 Students are encouraged to take this training as soon as they are admitted to the doctoral program.
 Once you have completed this training, you will receive email confirmation of your completion.
-Please forward this email to the College of Education (COE) Office of Graduate Education at gradstudies@wsu.edu.
-Delay in the completion of this training could delay a student's progression through their graduate program.
-The training will need to be repeated after a five-year period.
+Please forward this email to the College of Education (COE) Office of Graduate Education at <a href="graduate-gradu